Miami Coronavirus Information

 - Dog walking allowed while staying within 250 feet from your residence building

-As mentioned earlier, Miami’s attractions are closed which also include San Diego’s Zoo.
-However, San Diego’s Zoo installed live cams, so you can watch what the animals are doing at this right moment.
-The live cams include polar bear area, penguins, baboons, pandas, apes, koalas, giraffes’ grounds, elephants, tiger, owls, condors and even butterflies!
+San Diego’s Zoo installed live cams, so you can watch what the animals are doing at this exact moment.
+There are live cameras at the polar bear area, penguins, baboons, pandas, apes, koalas, giraffes’ grounds, elephants, tiger, owls, condors and even butterflies!
 Visit San Diego’s Zoo website to find all the live cams.
-Yes, San Diego’s Zoo probably doesn’t have much to do with Miami but this is one of the beauties of the online world, connect remote places and maybe replace Netflix with a real-time animal play?
+This is an example of an only beauty – when we can connect with remote places and maybe replace Netflix with a real-time animal watch!

 The entire LuggageHero team wish you good health and positive vibes. #SpreadPositivityNotCoronavirus